KITATUS/KITATUS.github.io/_posts/2022-02-23-hitOverlaps.md

 <script src="https://gist.github.com/KITATUS/80d5dfbd33cf188c8df1a3eb19d113c9.js"></script>

-Just like with the Blueprint this is inspired by (in Example 01), when the hit has been broadcast to us, we are checking to see if it was a projectile.
+Just like with the Blueprint this is inspired by (in Example 01) when the hit has been broadcast to us, we are checking to see if it was a projectile.
 If it was, play a sound, increment our score and update the score in places that are waiting for it.

 ### Example #3 - Dunk Tank (Blueprint, Networked)
 Example #03 is similar to the first two examples but with slight tweaks to better show alternative options and to offer something a little different.
 This is a simple multiplayer sample, where one player needs to step on the green trigger to make the target appear.
-The other player than stands on the red trigger and is able to shoot the target.
+The other player then stands on the red trigger and is able to shoot the target.
 If the player successfully hits the target, both players will see the chair in the test tube light on fire for three seconds.

 [![styled-image](/assets/images/tutorials/hitOverlap/hitOverlap_006.jpg "A screenshot of Example 03"){: .align-center style="width: 100%;"}](/assets/images/tutorials/interfaces/hitOverlap_006.jpg)
 A screenshot of Example 03.